iotaledger/inx-chronicle/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- API Changes -->
 * [ ] Test the API endpoints which were added/changed.
+* [ ] Ensure that the API response times scale with database size appropriately.
 * [ ] Review the API documentation changes and confirm that it matches the actual functionality.
 * [ ] Check for breaking changes in the API and matching commit message.
 <!-- Test cases -->